KSP-KOS/KOS/doc/source/structures/volumes_and_files/volume.rst

 .. attribute:: Volume:NAME

     :type: :struct:`String`
-    :access: Get only
+    :access: Get and Set

-    Volume name.
+    Gets or sets volume name.
 This name can be used instead of the volumeId with some :ref:`file and volume-related commands<files>`

 .. attribute:: Volume:RENAMEABLE